idptools/goose/README.md

 ## Installation - GOOSE takes flight!

 Right now you can only install GOOSE through Github.
 It will be on PyPi to allow for pip installation soon!

+GOOSE has a few requirements **prior** to installation.
+Just follow the steps below to use GOOSE!

+1. Install cython and numpy.

+	$ pip install cython
+	$ pip install numpy

+2. Install GOOSE.

 To install directly from the git repository simply run: